Sarla Thukral: Aviation career

-While Sharma had been the first Indian to get his airmail pilot's license, flying between Karachi and Lahore, his wife was among the first women in India (Mrs Imtiaz Ali received an A license in June 1936, but Urmila Parikh was the first woman of Indian nationality to get a license in 1932.
-Sylla and Rodabeh Tata, sisters of J.R.D.
-Tata got licenses earlier but the Tatas were of British nationality.
-Sylla Petit née Tata was technically the first woman in British India to obtain a license, Certificate No. 11, May 1929.) to attain her "A" license, when she accumulated more than 1,000 hours of flying.
+While her husband P. D. Sharma had been the first Indian to get his airmail pilot's license, flying between Karachi and Lahore, Sarla Thukral was among the first women in India to attain her "A" license, when she accumulated more than 1,000 hours of flying.
+Imtiaz Ali received an A license in June 1936, but Urmila Parikh was the first woman of Indian nationality to get a license in 1932.
+Sylla and Rodabeh Tata, sisters of J. R. D. Tata got licenses earlier but the Tatas were of British nationality.
+Sylla Petit (née Tata) was technically the first woman in British India to obtain a license, Certificate No. 11, May 1929.

-Tragically, Sharma died in an airplane crash in 1939.
+Sarla Thukral's husband Sharma died in an airplane crash in 1939.
 After some time, Sarla tried to apply to train for her commercial pilot license, but World War II had begun and civil training was suspended.
 With a child to raise, and needing to earn her livelihood, Sarla abandoned her plans to become a commercial pilot, returning to Lahore and attending the Mayo School of Art where she trained in the Bengal school of painting, obtaining a diploma in fine arts.

 Personal life and death

 Thukral was a dedicated follower of the Arya Samaj, a spiritual community dedicated to following the teachings of the Vedas.
-Within this community, remarriage was a possibility for Thakral.
+Within this community, remarriage was a possibility for Thukral.
 After the Partition of India, she moved to Delhi with her two daughters, where she met R. P. Thakral and married him in 1948.

 Thukral, also known as Mati, became a successful businesswoman, painter and began designing clothes and costume jewellery.
 She died in 2008.